 The very best part about this skirt is that if the wrap part flips up you don’t flash anyone.
 I love the look of wrap skirts, but I always worry about it opening or flipping up.
 This skirt solves the problem!

 I’ve also made this wrap skirt out of knit fabric and you don’t have to add any bias binding so it literally is a one seam skirt!
+Here’s a giant list of free skirt patterns so that you can make something you’ll love!

 This skirt only has ONE SEAM to sew and then everything else is finished with a bias binding edge.
 It makes it fast to sew!
 The longest part is just drawing out the wrap skirt pattern piece to cut out.